The Mt. Whitney Permit Process

 There are options there too!

-You can take a few days and hike from Kearsarge Pass in Onion Valley to Mt.
+You can take a few days and hike from Kearsarge Pass in Onion Valley out of Independence to Mt.
 Whitney (North to South) or from Cottonwood Lakes to Mt.
 Whitney (South to North).
 Or alternatively, you can choose to hike the full 72 mile High Sierra Trail or the 221 mile John Muir Trail!

 The High Sierra Trail and the John Muir Trail have their own permit and planning process.
 But if you decide to just do a couple days and hike from Kearsarge Pass or Cottonwood Lakes, you will need an entering permit for those trailheads and an exit permit for Mt.
 Whitney.
 Those are also obtained from recreation.gov.
 In most cases, you only need permits for other hikes in the Eastern Sierra’s if you are planning a overnight to multi-day trips.
 Permits for those trailheads open exactly 6 months from your start date.